taingy-srun/cp-challenge-backend/README.md

 ## Deploy
-Run `./mvnw clean package` to build WAR file.
+Run `mvn clean package` to build WAR file.
 Upload WAR file and deploy it on Tomcat Manager.